contrast-zone/fractarchy-ide/README.md

 Visit [https://fractarchy.github.io/fractarchy-designer/](https://fractarchy.github.io/fractarchy-designer/) to try Fractarchy Designer online.

-## installing on local computer
+## installing and running on local computer

 1. Download and unzip this package to an arbitrary local directory
 2. Make sure you have installed *Node.js* (it's only about 30MB - *npm* is not necessary)
 3. Open the download directory in terminal and enter `node main.js` to start the local server.
 Server starts at default port 8080.
 If you want to start server at another port, type the port number after the command.
 For example, for port 8088, enter `node main.js 8088`
-4. Once that the server is started, open a browser and type `http://localhost:8080/` at the address bar
+4. Once that the server is started, open a browser and type `http://localhost:8080/` at the address bar to start the application

 Don't forget to adjust proper file access privileges to directories below `./projects/` if you want to save your work within them.